stepanblyschak/SONiC/doc/sonic-application-extention/sonic-application-extention-hld.md

 # 2.9 Initial Extension Configuration

-SONiC Package *can* provide an the initial configuration it would like to start with after installation.
+SONiC Package can provide an the initial configuration it would like to start with after installation.
 The JSON file will be loaded into running CONFIG DB and boot CONFIG DB file during installation.

 ###### Manifest file path

 Path                        | Type                  | Description
 --------------------------- | --------------------- | ----------------------------------------------------------------------------------------
-/init-cfg                   | string                | Path to SONiC Extension Initial Configuration JSON file relatively to manifest file
+/package/init-cfg           | string                | Path to SONiC Extension Initial Configuration JSON file relatively to manifest file

 # 2.9 CLI extension